StrikingLoo/goLangProjects/README.md

 # goLangProjects
-a repositorry for general Go projects
+a repository for general Go projects